Gary pastor surprises single mom, carjacking victim with new car

 "It's like your life flash before your eyes," Kendrick described.

-The thieves stole and later totaled her car, leaving the single mother stranded without a way to get to her job a half-hour away in Sauk Valley.
+The thieves stole and later totaled her car, leaving the single mother stranded without a way to get to her job a half-hour away in Sauk Village.

 "If I didn't have a ride to work, I wasn't going to be able to feed my family.
 I wouldn't even have a roof over my head.
 I wouldn't have nothing," she said.